Limit theorems for iteration stable tessellations: Introduction and results

-where $\Longrightarrow$ means convergence in law. \end{theorem} In fact, Theorem \ref{limit1} and Theorem \ref{limit2} are direct consequences of our much stronger functional central limit theorems, Theorems \ref{BrownianConvergence} and \ref{CLT2D} below.
-Moreover, we will see there that the Gaussian convergence in Theorem \ref{limit2} is true even for any non-degenerate directional distribution $\cal R$.\\ For space dimensions $d>2$ we claim that the Gaussian convergence cannot be preserved.
-Even though we are able to show this fact for all $W$ and translation invariant $\Lambda$ by establishing non-Gaussian tail decay, for simplicity and in order to keep the argument transparent we only give a proof for an more easily tractable particular case, postponing the study of more involved properties of the resulting random field to a future paper.
-We take $W = [0,1]^d$ and consider
+For space dimensions $d>2$ we claim that the Gaussian convergence cannot be preserved.
+Even though we are able to show this fact for all $W$ and translation invariant $\Lambda$ by establishing non-Gaussian tail decay, for simplicity, and in order to keep the argument transparent, we only give a proof for a more easily tractable particular case, in which all cells have the shape of cuboids (rectangular parallelepipeds).
+The study of more involved properties of the resulting random field is postponed to a future paper. \begin{theorem} Fix $d>2$, take $W = [0,1]^d$ and consider the hyperplane measure